daxelka/NetworksShowcase/README.md

 ## Repository structure

-The main file is main.ipynd; it gives an overview of the project.
+The main file is main.ipynb; it gives an overview of the project.
 To run script locally, first call requirements.txt to download required dependencies, then run jupyter notebook (Visit [Jupyter website](https://jupyter.org/try) for more information).